FantasyRobotFighter/fantasyrobotfighter.github.io/seo.md

  "datePublished": "2019-05-04",
  "dateCreated": "2019-05-04",
  "dateModified": "2019-05-04",
- "description": "SEO for The Indie Game Designer", "articleBody": "Index page to my series on SEO for the independent tabletop role-playing game designer and blogger.", "author": {
+ "description": "An index of blog posts that covers SEO for independent tabletop role-playing game designers", "articleBody": "Index page to my series on SEO for the independent tabletop role-playing game designer and blogger.", "author": {
     "@type": "Person",